-Emailed letters or resumes must be received by Friday, November 13th 2020 and can be sent to the selection committee at email@example.com.
+Emailed letters or resumes must be received by Friday, November 12th 2021 and can be sent addressed to the selection committee at email@example.com.
 Due to COVID-19, please do not mail any application materials.

 The PLP online application includes a number of short-answer essay questions.
 Each question requires a 250 to 500-word answer.
 Be aware that the essays are a significant part of the selection process and very important to making admissions decisions.
 The essay questions on the Political Leaders Program online application are as follows:

 - What does state or local government in Virginia do well?
 What would you like to change about government in Virginia?

 - Have you ever run for political office?
-Is it your goal to become an elected official?
+Is it your goal to become an elected and/or appointed public official?
 If so, what sort of office would you pursue, and why?
 If not, what role do you see for yourself in the political and/or civic life of Virginia or your local community?